gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Five…
 As her boots grazed the snow she tried to run, but her toe caught on a crust of ice.
-She let go of Edson and sprawled face-forward.
+She let go of Benício and sprawled face-forward.

-"Well," Edson said a moment later as the parawing carried the harness away.
+"Well," Benício said a moment later as the parawing carried the harness away.
 "Can't wait to tell Nagatha about *that*."